+The Group maintains a risk management system with which the Company is aligned.
 The Group operates an enterprise-wide risk management framework that is designed to identify, evaluate, manage and monitor exposure to risk.
 The process is subject to continuous review and development.
 The risk management system must comply with regulatory standards at all times.

-The Group operates a Three Lines of Defence Model as part of its overall control environment and its risk management system.
-The main elements of the Three Lines of Defence Model may be summarised as follows:
+The Company operates a Three Lines of Defence Model as part of its overall control environment and its risk management system.
+The main elements of the Three Lines of Defence Model as it pertains to the Company may be summarised as follows:

-- First line: the first level of the control environment is the business operations which perform the day-to-day risk management activity. - Second line: these are the oversight functions of the Group, such as Risk and Compliance, and also include financial controls.
+- First line: the first level of the control environment is the business operations which perform the day-to-day risk management activity. - Second line: these are the oversight functions of the Company, such as Risk and Compliance, and also include financial controls.
 These functions set direction, define policy and provide assurance. - Third line: internal audit is the third line of defence.
 Internal Audit offers independent challenge to the levels of assurance provided by business operations and oversight functions.

-The Group has established Compliance, Risk, Internal Audit and Actuarial functions.
+The Company has established Compliance, Risk, Internal Audit and Actuarial functions.

-The Group considers outsourcing arrangements for an activity when it is not cost-effective or possible to carry out the activity internally.
-The Group recognises that it remains responsible for discharging all legal and regulatory responsibilities relating to the outsourced activity.
-In order to reduce the risks associated with outsourcing, the Group has an established outsourcing policy.
+The Company considers outsourcing arrangements for an activity when it is not cost-effective or possible to carry out the activity internally.
+The Company recognises that it remains responsible for discharging all legal and regulatory responsibilities relating to the outsourced activity.
+In order to reduce the risks associated with outsourcing, the Company has an established outsourcing policy.